codecombat/codecombat/app/assets/markdown/gd2.md

 *   What mechanic or mechanics it is using (randomness, game time, etc)?
 *   How the function relates to the rest of the code (is calling, is being called by, is set up by)?

-### Discussion
+### Closing Discussion

 **What is the difference between building a program piece-by-piece vs all at once?**

 This discussion serves to highlight how at each stage of development, this level was “playable”.
 It could be played, tested, and changed.
 Each stage focused on a different aspect of the game.
 The benefits to iterative development are many:

 *   The program is always usable.
 When you can run the program at any time, you can:
   *   Demonstrate your work to others at any stage.
   *   Stay flexible in terms of what ends up being the “final” version.
 In work or in school, you may run out of time, but partial work is always preferable to something that doesn’t work at all.
   *   Test what you are building and adjust your plan as you go.
   *   Always understand what state the program is in
 *   When testing continually, bugs tend to be the latest code addition.
 If you build the code all at once and then start testing, the issues will be many, compounded, and all over the place.
 It will be much harder.

 In all likelihood, many students will still try to build their projects (such as Game Development 2) all in one go.
 This will likely lead to frustration when the game gets into a broken state and it takes a great deal of effort to get it out of that state.
 When this happens, reinforce the benefits of building iteratively by encouraging the student to start from a simpler place and build up gradually, piece by piece.